StrongKey/FIDO-Server/CONTRIBUTING.md

 ### Do you intend to add a new feature or change an existing one (including documentation)?

-Submit a Feature Request with your change using the [feature request template](https://github.com/StrongKey/FIDO-Server/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), then start writing code.
+Submit a Feature Request with your change using git [Issues](https://github.com/StrongKey/FIDO-Server/issues) to create the issue.
+Click the NEW ISSUE, then FEATURE REQUEST, completing the form; then start writing code.

 Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.